No headlines found.

 Pimco Ultra Short Government Active ETF trades on the ARCA stock market under the symbol BILZ.

-BILZ has underperformed the market in the last year with a price return of +3.8% while the SPY ETF gained +18.1%.
-BILZ has also underperformed the stock market ETF in the last 3 month and 2 week periods returning +1.0% and +0.1%, respectively, while the SPY returned +5.0% and +1.2%, respectively.
+BILZ has underperformed the market in the last year with a return of +4.0%, while SPY returned +14.0%.
+This shows that you would have done better investing in the overall market (through SPY) over the last year than in BILZ shares.
+However, BILZ has outperformed the market in the last 3 month and 2 week periods, returning +0.9% and +0.1%, while SPY returned +0.8% and -1.0%, respectively.
+This indicates BILZ has been having a stronger performance recently.